You can identify Trend Reversals in Forex by observing several factors. A reversal simply means change in direction.

 How to identify trend reversals in the market?

-- Looking at the weaknesses in the trend movements.
-If price was making higher highs and higher lows in an uptrend but starts making lower highs and lower lows its an indication that a trend is likely to change direction.
+- Look at the weaknesses in the trend movements.
+If price was making higher highs and higher lows in an uptrend but starts to make lower highs and lower lows its an indication that a trend is likely to change direction.

 - Indicators showing over bought and oversold conditions